-- Bachelor degree in Business from an accredited higher education institution with a minimum GPA of 3.0 on a 4.0 scale - 2.
+- 1. Bachelor degree in Business from an accredited higher education institution with a minimum GPA of 3.0 on a 4.0 scale - 2.
 Bachelor degree in an unrelated field of study from an accredited higher education institution with a minimum GPA of 3.0 on a 4.0 scale.
 In addition, bridging courses may be required. - 3.
 Bachelor degree from an accredited higher education institution with GPA above 2.0 and below 3.0 on a 4.0 scale, with a minimum of five years' work experience in a related field.
 In addition, bridging courses may be required.

-- 1. The required score on the UDST English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - 2.
-A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below 6.0; OR - 3.
-A valid (within two years) TOEFL score of 90 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 35 in writing; OR - 4.
-A valid (within two years) iBT score of 72.
+- 1. The required score on the UDST English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below 6.0; OR - 3.
+A valid (within two years) TOEFL iBT score of 72 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 17 in writing.

-- Academic transcripts related to the Bachelor degree and/or post graduate diploma presented upon application, and - Employment certificate from current employer indicating minimum full-time employment experience in years
+- 1. Academic transcripts related to the Bachelor degree and/or post graduate diploma presented upon application, and - Employment certificate from current employer indicating minimum full-time employment experience in years.